How Long Do CVT Transmissions Last? Facts and Fallacies!

 A CVT is a lesser-known option to conventional automatic transmissions.
 What does CVT mean in cars?
-You use it just like a regular one – slide the shift lever from “P” to “D” and off you go — but after that, well, it gets a little complicated.
+You use it just like a regular one – slide the shift lever from “P” to “D” and off you go.
+But after that, it may get a little complicated.

 Normal automatics have a certain number of gears that are referred to as “speeds,” hence “6-speed automatic,” for example.
 The reason is that each gear is good only for a certain vehicle speed, so if you need to keep accelerating, the transmission will shift up through the gears — first 1, then 2 and so forth.

-But a continuously variable transmission technically have no gears; instead, it’s like having one magical gear that’s variable through all driving situations.
+But a continuously variable transmission technically has no gears.
+Instead, it’s like having one magical gear that’s variable through all driving situations.
 That’s why you don’t even feel shifts from gear to gear like in a normal car.
 Everything you’ll notice is changes in engine speed, or RPM: higher for acceleration, lower for cruising.

 How Long Do CVT Transmissions Last?
 Facts and Fallacies

-The mechanical structure of CVT is yet not perfect and sophisticated because it’s a relatively new technology.
-It has a steel chain about an inch wide that is the main route for transferring power from the engine to the rest of the car.
+The mechanical structure of CVT is a steel chain about an inch wide that is the main route for transferring power from the engine to the rest of the car.
 If this chain breaks down for some reasons, the transmission will stop functioning.

 When the chain fails, it shatters into pieces with shrapnel everywhere.
 A traditional auto shifter does not create such a mess when it fails.
-There could be worn out valves, burnt out clutches, or cracked sun shell, but nothing messy as metal shrapnel.
-Also, many servicing shops don’t provide the CVT transmission repair or rebuild service.
+There could be worn out valves, burnt out clutches, or cracked sun shells, but nothing messy as metal shrapnel.
+Also, not every servicing shop provides the CVT transmission repair or rebuild service.

 - The transmission works best for small cars and small engines.
 Many of them don’t have the suitable design and strong chain to handle high-powered engines.

-- Take the car to your dealer or an experienced, trusted mechanic at regular intervals.
+- Take the car to your dealer or a trusted mechanic at regular intervals.

-Though Honda guarantee the transmission fluid for a lifetime but it is not like that:
+Though Honda guarantee the transmission fluid for a lifetime, it is not like that:

-2) CVT’s are not as reliable and durable as regular automatic transmissions — when they go out, you can replace it for several thousand dollars or get rid of the car for little in return.
+2) CVT’s are not as reliable and durable as regular automatic transmissions.
+When they go out, you have to replace it for several thousand dollars or get rid of the car for little in return.

-We got some points for Nissan CVT transmission reliability:
+We also got some points for Nissan CVT transmission reliability for your reference:

 - CVT whining is a common problem and not unique to Nissan vehicles.
 What is unique, however, is how much Nissan’s CVTs whine.
-There’s also clanging and rattling.
+There’s also clunking and rattling.